lviallongalinier/test-rtd/doc/src/develop.rst

 Of course star-imports (``from XXX import *``) are prohibited.

+Dependencies should be limited to those absolutely necessary.
+Please use the python standard library as much as possible and discuss with maintainers before introducing a new dependency.

 Language
 --------

-Of course, all comments in the code, documentation and commit message have to be in english.
+Of course, all comments in the code, documentation, commit message or variable names have to be in english.

 Tests
 -----